 - Municipal governments can endorse the \$10aDay Child Care Plan calling on the provincial government to begin building a better child care system.
-The \$10aDay Child Care Plan is the community's solution to BC's child care crisis.
-32 local BC governments support the Plan but they do not have the resources or mandate to implement it alone.
 If your local government has already endorsed the Plan, encourage them to support the next steps the campaign is calling for. - Cities are responsible for many local regulations, such as development zoning, and can require that child care spaces be included in new buildings. - School Boards can ensure stability for the many child care programs that operate on school sites.

-Affordable and high quality child care encourages children's healthy development, allows mothers to enter and remain in the work force, enables families to move out of poverty and benefits the economy by reducing social costs and increasing tax revenues.
+Q: Affordable and high-quality child care encourages children's healthy development, allows mothers to enter and remain in the work force, enables families to move out of poverty and benefits the economy by reducing social costs and increasing tax revenues.
 If elected, will you endorse (or advocate for the continued implementation of) the \$10aDay Child Care Plan?

-If elected, what will you do to help increase the number of child care spaces in our community?
+0. If elected, what will you do to help increase the number of child care spaces in our community? α. community?

-First Call's Early Years Call to Action

-https://firstcallbc.org/take-action-for-bcs-young-children-and-families-email-the-premier/ \$10 a Day Child Care Plan 10aDay.ca
+\$10 a Day Child Care Plan - Toolkit for Small, Rural & Northern Communities 10aday.ca/tool_kit Métis Nation BC - Programs for Families mnbc.ca/families/

-Human Early Learning Partnership earlylearning.ubc.ca

-BC Association of Pregnancy Outreach Programs bcapop.ca

-BC Aboriginal Child Care Society acc-society.bc.ca

-BC Association of Family Resource Programs frpbc.ca

-BC Council for Families <a href="https://docs.email.org/10abc/firstcallbc.org/10abc/firstc
+Human Early Learning Partnership earlylearning.ubc.ca BC Association of Pregnancy Outreach Programs bcapop.ca BC Aboriginal Child Care Society acc-society.bc.ca BC Association of Family Resource Programs frpbc.ca BC Council for Families bccf.ca

+BC Association for Child Development and Intervention bcacdi.ca

-Support in transitions from childhood to youth to adulthood
+Key 2 Support in transitions from childhood to youth to adulthood

 Transitions are times of increased vulnerability when children and youth may need extra support to navigate them safely.
 Developmental transitions include moving into adolescence and into the expectations of adult life.
 Other stressful transitions include changes in family, such as when parents separate or divorce or are unable to keep their children safe.